HalalYouCanEat/HalalYouCanEat/README.md

 We plan to have an about section, which has already been partially implemented, which will included pages about the app, about the devs, about halal, and about what assets we used.

+Most of the other views (some are implemented and some are not) are enumerated and shown in our figma: https://www.figma.com/file/1PQprB5wV0z4tIlz2E8XJO/Halal-You-Can-Eat-Wireframe?node-id=0%3A1

+Some of the views that we plan on implementing but haven't visualized yet are these:

+1. View to see reviews that the user has left
+2. View to see saved restaurants that the user has saved
+3. Improved view to show more restaurant details (halal items, reviews left for restaurant, etc.)

 ## Gem Dependencies